se-pixs/docs/srs/SRS.md

 ### 3.8 Purchased Components

 We don't have any purchased components yet.
-If there will be purchased components in the future we will list them here.
+If there will be purchased components in the future, we will list them here.

 ### 3.9 Interfaces